 Assisting Organizer: Freedom and Entrepreneurship Foundation is an independent non-profit organization whose aim is to create a new generation of leaders, entrepreneurs and managers.
-FEF was established in September 2012 to provide students’ new solutions in education.
+FEF was established in September 2012 to provide students with new solutions in education.

-Teaching in the spirit of individual freedom linked with responsibility is the core of our mission.
-But our new approach is not only about content, we deliver knowledge and practical tools students can apply in their lives.
-Thanks to broad scholarship offer for best graduates we are helping them to advance their careers.
-By crafting business leaders we want to make Poland, Europe and the whole world a more free and business friendly place.
+Teaching in a spirit of individual freedom and responsibility is the core of our mission.
+But our new approach is not only about content; we aim to deliver knowledge and practical tools students can apply in their everyday lives.
+Thanks to the broad scholarship offer for the best graduates, we are helping them to advance their careers.
+By preparing them to become leaders and entrepreneurs, we want to make Poland, Europe and the whole world a more free and business friendly place.

 Go to website

-Jacek Spendel – is Founder and President of the Freedom and Entrepreneurship Foundation.
-He is also European Programs’ Director at US-based Language of Liberty Institute.
+Jacek Spendel – is the founder and president of the Freedom and Entrepreneurship Foundation.
+He is also the European Programs’ Director at US-based Language of Liberty Institute.

-Jacek obtained master’s degree in sociology from the University of Silesia in Katowice.
-He also studied at Georgetown University in Washington, DC and Jagiellonian University in Cracow where he was a PhD candidate in political philosophy (unfinished).
+Jacek obtained a Master’s degree in sociology from the University of Silesia in Katowice.
+He also studied at Georgetown University in Washington, DC and Jagiellonian University in Cracow where he was a Ph.D. candidate in political philosophy.
 Over the years, Jacek accumulated experience in management from KoLiber Association (President, 2006-2007) and Globalization Institute (Project Manager, 2005-2012).
 During that period he interned at various institutions, including: Kodak Eastman Company (USA), Goldwater Institute (USA), Institute for Free Enterprise (Germany).
-He is also alumni of two programs of The Fund for American Studies: AIPES in Prague, and Capital Semester in Washington, DC.
+He is also an alumnus of two programs of The Fund for American Studies: AIPES in Prague, and Capital Semester in Washington, DC.

 Jacek strengthened his management skills with Think Tank MBA and ATLAS Leadership Academy (2013).
-He practiced them in many projects, among them: organization of dozen Liberty English Camps, directorship at Polish-American Leadership Academy, production of 12-episodes of Freedom under Fire video series , and coordination of ESFL in Poland.
+He practiced them in many projects including the organization of dozen Liberty English Camps, directorship at Polish-American Leadership Academy, production of 12-episodes of Freedom under Fire video series, and coordination of ESFL in Poland.
 He also used to run his own pizza business in Katowice.
-Currently he is busy with Project Arizona, internship-educational project for international students he runs in Phoenix.
+Currently he is busy with Project Arizona, the internship-educational project for international students he runs in Phoenix.